Job Arrays

 END=$((${START}+${COUNT}-1))

-Exit the text reader (ctrl+x) and submit the script using sbatch:
+If necessary, exit the text reader with Ctrl+x and submit the script using sbatch:

 sbatch loop_array.slurm